AntJanus/WebDevelopment.META/Book/3-Getting Employed/3-enterprise-vs-startup.md

 The best bet, in my opinion, is catching a startup that has just gotten into a good track and no longer needs outside funding.
 Those startups are usually sufficiently large to have everything figured out as far as payments and HR, and even benefits while still retaining some of its "relaxed" atmosphere.
 It's a hell to go through if you started before the reorganization but if you get hired during or right after, it can be a rewarding mix of enterprise and startup.

-The other best bet is quite the opposite, an enterprise-sized company trying to either create a silo (a startup within the company), open a new software department to create a new system ratehr than support legacy, or one that has just purchased a startup and wants to expand it as a new department/wing/etc.
+The other best bet is quite the opposite, an enterprise-sized company trying to either create a silo (a startup within the company), opens a new software department to create a new system rather than support legacy, or one that has just purchased a startup and wants to expand it as a new department/wing/etc.